Spiess/newsfeeder/README.md

 ## API

-An API is provided by the Flask server specified in `app.py`, which can be run with `flask run`.
-The supported endpoints
+An API is provided by the Flask server specified in `plate/`, which can be run with `export FLASK_APP=plate;flask run`.
-are:
+The supported endpoints are:

 - `<host>/sites`: `{"sites": [{"site": <site_name>, "id": <site_id>}, ...]}`
 - `<host>/articles/<sites>/<n_articles>/<last_article_published>`: